andrecodea/formacao-go-developer/README.md

 - **Challenge:** Implement concurrency to print "ping" and "pong" one after the other, using goroutines, and channels.
 - **Solution:** I created two channels that send "ping" and "pong", had a receiving end in a loop that prints the message and sleeps for 1 second.
 Aditionally, I used sync to syncronize both goroutines and prevent the main goroutine from ending the program without any returns, using WaitGroup functions `Add()` , `Wait()` and `Done()`.

+## Challenge 5: Test pipeline for a calculator | [repo](challenge5-unit-testing)
+- **Objective:** Implement a test pipeline.
+- **Challenge:** Create a test pipeline to verify whether a calculator's operations are working correctly.
+- **Solution:** I developed a file with basic calculator functions and predefined results.
+Then, I created a test file with a pipeline including both correct and incorrect test cases, following testing naming conventions and the *AAA* structure.

 ## 📚 Key Learnings
 - Go language fundamentals
-- Control and repetition structures
+- Control and looping structures
 - Mathematical and logical operations
 - Programming best practices
-- Algorithmic problem solving
+- Algorithmic problem-solving
+- RESTful APIs and CRUD operations
+- Unit testing

 ## 🤝 Contributions